A Boolean Functions Theoretic Approach to Quantum Hypergraph States and Entanglement: Introduction

 \section{Introduction}

-Quantum information is a rapidly expanding field of research due to the its theoretical successes in super-dense quantum coding, teleportation, fast algorithms, quantum error correction, and many more.
-Most of these protocols utilize entanglement in quantum states as a resource.
+Quantum information is a rapidly expanding field of research due to its theoretical successes in super-dense quantum coding \cite{bennett1992communication, nielsen2002quantum}, teleportation \cite{bennett1993teleporting}, quantum error correction \cite{devitt2013quantum}, and many more \cite{mcmahon2007quantum, wilde2013quantum, benenti2007principles}.
+Most of these protocols utilize entanglement in quantum states as a resource \cite{horodecki2009quantum}.
 Multipartite pure quantum states expand the applicability of these schema.
-The quantum hypergraph states, which were first introduced in \cite{qu2013encoding}, are multipartite, pure, entangled quantum states which are equal superposition of all possible states in the computational basis of a given order.
-Although a number of research works has been published in resent years, the combinatorial facets of these states are not ``well understood" till date.
-In this article, we aim to preform a number of introductory steps by presenting a Boolean function corresponding to a hypergraph state.
-We hope that in this manner we may be able to make powerful statements constructing a bridge between the theory of hypergraphs, Boolean functions, and quantum states.
-We mention a constructive procedures to generate the Boolean function when a hypergraph state is given, as well as the Hypergraph when a Boolean function is given.
-We find certain classes of hypergraphs representing quantum states with equal entanglement with respect to all possible bipartitions.
+The quantum hypergraph states \cite{qu2013encoding, rossi2013quantum} which can be considered as a generalization of graph state \cite{hein2004multiparty, anders2006fast, van2005local} or cluster states \cite{briegel2001persistent, nielsen2006cluster} is an important class of multipartite, pure, entangled quantum states.
+They are equal superposition of all possible states in the computational basis of a given order.

+The quantum hypergraph states are spread into non-unitary equivalent classes \cite{qu2013multipartite}.
+They have crucial connections with stabilizer groups in the theory of quantum error correcting codes \cite{wagner2018analysis}.
+There is a relation between quantum hypergraph states and the local Pauli group \cite{rossi2013quantum}.
+Quantum entanglement is used as a resource in quantum information and computation.
+The quantum information theoretic community has a deep interest in the nature of entanglement in quantum hypergraph states \cite{dutta2019permutation, zhou2022entanglement, amouzou2022entanglement, sarkar2022geometry}.
+Entanglement in continuous variable hypergraph states is studied in \cite{moore2019quantum}.
+A projective multipartite entanglement witness is introduced in \cite{ghio2017multipartite}.
+It can be proved that all quantum hypergraph states are maximally entangled \cite{qu2013relationship}.
+An entropic measure of entanglement is studied for quantum hypergraph states in \cite{qu2014entropic}.
+A number of non-classical properties of quantum hypergraph states are illustrated in \cite{guhne2014entanglement}.
+They are also utilized in different applications in quantum information and computation \cite{zhu2019efficient, xiong2018qudit, toth2005detecting, takeuchi2019quantum, takeuchi2018verification, gachechiladze2019changing, tao2022verification, banerjee2020quantum}.